deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 **What is GraphQL?**

 A layer between the front end client and backend data base.
-If there are multiple data servers (eg: mongo, db2, sql), the client has to talk only to GraphQL GraphQL clients are in control of the data they need.
-They will request fr the data that they need (APIs return all the data where as graphQL return only necessary data, no overfetching)
+If there are multiple data servers (eg: mongo, db2, sql), the client has to talk only to GraphQL.

+GraphQL clients are in control of the data they need.
+They will request for the data that they need (APIs return all the data where as graphQL return only necessary data, no overfetching)

 eg: query from the client requesting for particular fields:

-{
+`{
     employee(id: 42) {
         firstName
         lastName
         email
     }
-}
+}`

 sample resposne (a JSON object)

-{
+`{
     "employee": {
         "firstName": "Joe",
         "lastName: "Mathew",
         "email":"jmp@gmail.com"
     }
 }
+`
 As we can see, the answer matches the request query.
 Every field in the query, becomes a key in the answer object.

 GraphQL has to parts to it: